ARTIST-Association/ARTIST/docs/tutorial_kinematics_reconstruction.rst

     # ...
     ]

-This data is then saved into a data dictionary which will be later used in the optimization:
+This mapping is stored in a data dictionary that will later be used during optimization:

 .. code-block:: python